celinelatulipe/ThinkLikeComputer/_sources/EventHandling/SimpleGUIEvents.rst

 Let's look at the documentation for the mouse events:

 .. image:: Figures/mouse_event_handlers_doc.png
-    :width: 600
+    :width: 700
     :align: center

-This shows us that to set up a mouse event handler, we need to call the set_mouseclick_handler() function or the set_mousedrag_handler() function on a frame object.
+This documentation shows us that to set up a mouse event handler, we need to call the set_mouseclick_handler() function or the set_mousedrag_handler() function on a frame object.
 For each of these, we just pass the name of the function we have defined to handle those events.
 If you look at the example shown, the function defined takes one parameter.
-Now, you might be thinking that is weird because a mouse click happens in a two-dimensional window and so you need to specify an x and a y coordinate.
-But in SimpleGUI these coordinates are passes as a two-item tuple.
+You might be thinking that is weird because a mouse click happens in a two-dimensional window and so you need to specify an x and a y coordinate.
+But in SimpleGUI these coordinates are passed as a two-item *tuple* (remember tuples? the lists that can't be modified?).
 So, if the mouse was clicked at 25 pixels to the right of the top-left corner and 100 pixels down from the top-left corner, the tuple [25,100] will be passed to the mouse click event handler.

 Here is a code example:

 .. image:: Figures/mouse_click_handler.png
-    :width: 400
+    :width: 600
     :align: center

 The code above is similar to the examples we have seen already - a message is displayed on screen and can be changed if a user types a new message in the input box.
 But, it also draws a blue circle (outline only) on the canvas wherever the user last clicked.
 Note that there is one parameter in the mouse_click() function, called 'pos' and we print this out to the output console, but also assign it to the global variable 'circ_pos'.
 That global variable is used in the draw() function to draw a circle.